clp-research/clemcore/docs/howto_add_games.md

 A `MyGameBenchmark` that extends `GameBenchmark` and implements:
 - `def __init__(self, game_spec: GameSpec)` with call to `super().__init__(game_spec)`
-- `def get_description(self)` that returns a description
-- `def is_single_player(self) -> bool` that determines if one player is sufficient
 - `def create_game_master(self, experiment: Dict, player_models: List[str]) -> GameMaster` that returns `MyGameMaster`
 for my game
+- `def create_game_scorer(self, experiment: Dict, game_instance: Dict) -> GameScorer` that returns `MyGameScorer` for
+my game

 A `MyGameMaster` that extends `GameMaster` and implements:
 - `def __init__(self, game_spec: GameSpec, experiment: Dict, player_models: List[str] = None):` that receives the
 experiment information and the players that play the game.
 These can be simply delegated to `super()`.
 - `def setup(self, **game_instance)` which sets the information you specify in `instances.json`
 - `def play(self)` that executes the game logic and performs the turns in the game

+A `MyGameScorer` that extends `GameScorer` and implements:
+- `def compute_round_score(self, round_idx, round_events: List[Dict])` that calculates scores for a round of the game
+- `def compute_episode_scores(self, interactions: Dict)` that calculates overall episode scores and must include the game's main BENCH_SCORE
-- `def compute_scores(self, episode_interactions: Dict)` that is called later when the user executes the `python3 scripts/cli.py score taboo` command
+- the scorer is called later when the user executes the `clem score taboo` command

 Note that the `store_records` method is already implemented by `GameRecorder` and every `GameMaster` extends that class.
 This means that the method must not be implemented.
+In general, you only need to take care of logging your game's specific events and scores, while standard clemcore score recording is already taken care of by the framework code.

 ### DialogueGameMaster